 She knew she hated dirty dishes in the kitchen sink.
 It didn’t seem so important when she interviewed to live with others in a large house.
+Remember an interview is an important part of the housemate selection process.
 She fell in love with the room, the house and the location.
 She noticed the dirty dishes but internally she shrugged and thought, “I can live with it.”

 So she moved in.
 As she got comfortable and became a member of the community she began to feel that her need not to have dirty dishes in the sink was a reasonable request and that the others should acknowledge it.
 When that didn’t happen, it became a source of friction and stress.
 After just six months she moved out.

 This is a story I often tell to demonstrate the importance of asking the right questions, which includes your “must-haves” and “can’t-live-withs.”
 But sometimes it is hard to realize what your must-haves and can’t-live-withs are.
+That’s why it’s important to understand your own needs and preferences.
 Enter the interview guide.

 The Interviewing Questions